- Oops!Something went wrong.Please try again later.

 All in sustaining cost (AISC) per ounce

 Cash cost per ounce is an important operating measure that we utilize to measure operating performance.
-AISC per ounce is an important measure that we utilize to assess net cash flow after costs for pre-development, exploration, reclamation, and sustaining capital.
-Current GAAP measures used in the mining industry, such as cost of goods sold do not capture all of the expenditures incurred to discover, develop, and sustain gold production.
+AISC per ounce is an important measure that we utilize to assess net cash flow after costs for pre development, exploration, reclamation, and sustaining capital.
+Current GAAP measures used in the mining industry, such as cost of goods sold do not capture all the expenditures incurred to discover, develop, and sustain gold production.

 NJMC's Vice President, Grant A. Brackebusch, P.E. is a qualified person as such term is defined in National Instrument 43-101 and has reviewed and approved the technical information and data included in this press release.

 About New Jersey Mining Company

 Headquartered in North Idaho, New Jersey Mining Company is the rare example of a vertically integrated, operating junior mining company.
 NJMC produces gold at the Golden Chest Mine and has consolidated the Murray Gold Belt (MGB) for the first time in over 100-years.
 The MGB is an overlooked gold producing region within the Coeur d'Alene Mining District, located north of the prolific Silver Valley.
 In addition to gold and gold production, the Company maintains a strategic and domestic presence in the Critical Minerals sector and is focused on advancing its officially recognized Diamond Creek and Roberts Rare Earth Element projects in central Idaho.
 NJMC is one of the few Company's possessing the combination of officially recognized U.S. based domestic rare earth element properties (in Idaho) and Idaho-based gold production in an established mining community.